Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

-In order to construct the risk measure, we first binned and ordered the recorded attacks and the triples into daily bins, after which we calculated the number of attacks towards the entities connected to the central nodes.
-The risk levels for each central node were calculated using the formula in Eq.
-1. For each non-central entity illustrated in the resulting knowledge graph, we construct the averages of the first and second neighbor countries and industries in the graph into sets of four variables for each day.
-From these sets the way we construct a dataset with ``attack days'' and ``non-attack days'' by letting the values for the attack days to be the values for the previous time step and sampling a non-attack day as a random day between the beginning of the dataset and the recorded attack date.
+We construct the risk measure by first binning and ordering the recorded attacks and the triples into daily bins, after which we calculate the number of attacks towards the entities connected to the central nodes.
+The risk levels for each central node were calculated using the formula in Eq.~(\ref{Eq:centralrisk}).
+For each non-central entity illustrated in the resulting knowledge graph, we construct the averages of the first and second neighbor countries and industries in the graph into sets of four variables for each day, i.e. $\{\overline{r_e(C)}, \overline{r_e(I)}, \overline{r_e(c)}, \overline{r_e(i)}\}$.
+We split the dataset into ``attack days'' and ``non-attack days'' by letting the values for the attack days to be the values for the previous time step and sampling a non-attack day as a random day between the beginning of the dataset and the recorded attack date.
 By this process we obtain a dataset with 11,028 observations, with equal amount of points in both classes.
-We investigate the differences between these two thinly separable classes by first investigating the distributions in the risk values and then by performing a simple logistic regression classification and dimensionality reduction.
-Constructing a set of binary values from a measure such as risk can be considered as elementary, however, the aim in this study is not to explicitly predict the attacks, but to demonstrate the feasibility of the framework.
-The attacks recorded in this set of data are also the ones were the attack itself is already operational and deemed newsworthy.
-Some organizations might experience attacks or preparations of an attack on a daily basis, but those are not reported in the news whether due to their commonality, minor damage or because the organization is not releasing the information.